lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 The purpose of this check is NOT to check between the storage flops and the OTP, but whether the buffer register contents remain consistent with the calculated digest.
 This verification is primarily concerned with whether the storage flops have experienced fault attacks.
 This check applies to only the HW_CFG and SECRET* partitions.
-If a failure is encountered, the OTP controller will send out an `otp_integrity_mismatch` alert and reset all of its hardware outputs to their defaults.
+If a failure is encountered, the OTP controller will send out a `fatal_check_error` alert and reset all of its hardware outputs to their defaults.

 ### Storage Consistency